exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/5. Git Basics/Instructor/Test/gitQuiz.md

 ---

 The staging area (index) is used to:
-1. Store backups
+1. Store backups of original files in the working directory
-2. Delete commits
+2. Ensure that files in the working directory won't be deleted
-3. Expenses for buying new hardware
+3. **_Store copies of changed files for the next commit_**
 4. Rebase the commit history
 5. Do not know

 ---

 2 What is a Git branch?
-1.A backup copy of the repo
+1. A backup copy of the repository
 2. A duplicate working directory
-3. Using outdated technology unknowingly
+3. _**A named pointer to a commit**_
 4. A tag for a version
 5. Do not know